 - After successful completion of the first year of the Program, students may choose to take a summer course to earn a Practical Nurse Certificate from Aims.

 - A Practical Nurse Certificate will enable the completer to apply to take the National Council Licensure Examination - Practical Nurse (NCLEX-PN).

 The Aims Community College Nursing Program and the University of Northern Colorado School of Nursing have partnered to offer students an option of dual enrollment.
-Students are highly encouraged to take advantage of this opportunity as the local and national trend is progressing to the hiring of BSN-prepared nurses.
+Students are highly encouraged to take advantage of this opportunity as the local and national trend is progressing toward hiring BSN-prepared nurses.
 In addition, some clinical facilities require enrollment in a BSN dual enrollment program to attend clinical.
-This program begins the summer prior to beginning the Aims Nursing Program and allows the student to take courses towards a Bachelor of Science Degree in Nursing (BSN) at UNC while completing the Associate Degree Nursing (ADN) Program at Aims.
-After completion of the ADN, the student will have two additional semesters of BSN coursework.
-Other liberal arts core courses could be required prior to completion of the BSN degree.
-See link on the website for more information: (if interested in dual enrollment you will start in the summer semester prior to your fall Aims start date).
+It allows the student to take courses towards a Bachelor of Science Degree in Nursing (BSN) at UNC while completing the Associate Degree Nursing (ADN) Program at Aims.
+After completing the ADN, the student will have two additional semesters of BSN coursework.
+Other liberal arts core courses could be required before completing the BSN degree.
+See the link on the website for more information.

 RN to BSN Transition

 Another option for students who successfully complete the Aims Associate Degree Nursing (ADN) Program to continue their education and earn a Bachelor of Science Degree in Nursing (BSN) is the RN-BSN Transition option.

 Aims and UNC have worked closely to develop a seamless transition into the RN-BSN program.

 Aims Nursing Program Regionally Accredited Prerequisites and General Education Requirements

 - BIO 2101 (formerly BIO 201) Anatomy and Physiology I (4 credits)